How Much Does Deck Building in Seattle Really Cost in 2025?

 2. Size and Design Complexity

-A simple square deck is easier (and cheaper) to build than a multi-level structure with built-in benches, railings, or lighting.
+It It is less complicated (and more economical) to frame a square deck than a multi-story type with a bench, railings, or light features.
 Every added feature increases labor and material costs.
 Want a pergola or a fire pit?
 Expect to budget more accordingly.

 3. Permits and Codes